astronomer/airflow-guides/guides/airflow-datasets.md

 ```

 Once a dataset is defined in one or more producer tasks, "consumer DAGs" in your Airflow environment listen to the producer tasks and run whenever the task completes, rather than running on a time-based schedule.
 For example, if you have a DAG that should run when `dag1_dataset` and `dag2_dataset` are updated, you define the DAG's schedule using the names of the datasets.
+As long as a task is scheduled via a `Dataset`, Airflow considers it a consumer task even if that task doesn't technically consume the referenced dataset.
+In other words, it is up to the DAG author of the consumer DAG to correctly reference and use the `Dataset` that the consumer DAG is scheduled on.
 ```python
 dag1_dataset = Dataset('s3://dataset1/output_1.txt')
 dag2_dataset = Dataset('s3://dataset2/output_2.txt')